shopsys/shopsys/docs/cookbook/working-with-multiple-cron-instances.md

 *Note: If only one instance is registered, no question is asked and this instance will run immediately.*

 # Running cron jobs automatically
-To be able to run cron instances automatically, we first have to create new Phing targets.
+To be able to run cron instances automatically, we first have to create new Phing targets in `build.xml` configuration file.
 These targets have to be able to run without asking any interactive questions (`--instance-name` argument do the trick).

 New targets would look like